enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

       0123
       / Html Comment Inline
        ^
-       | BlockLeftMargin, the reference for the Offside Rule
+       | BlockOnsideDemarcation, the reference for the Offside Rule

 A space is not required between the initial "/" and the content block.